MasterCard007/Nikon_HDR-Grouper/README.md

 ## Error Handling
 - Files without required EXIF data are skipped and logged.
 - Groups with no variation in exposure bias or insufficient photos are ignored.
+- Added handling for partial groupings and warnings when folder permissions are restricted.

 ---

 ## Limitations
 - Designed specifically for NEF files with valid EXIF metadata.
 - Assumes consistent camera settings for HDR shooting (e.g., exposure bracketing).
+- Customizable time intervals and grouping criteria are not yet implemented.

 ---